sayems/arch.linux.tutorial/README.md

+## Build Your Arch Linux System From Scratch

 **WARNING**: There is a very **HIGH** chance you can destroy other operating systems or partition, if this is not done correctly.
 Please proceed with caution.
 If you are new to linux I HIGHLY suggest you start off with a distro like Ubuntu or Mint Linux.
 Ubuntu is designed for people who want an off-the-shelf type system, where all of the choices are already made and the users are expected to sacrifice control for convenience.